Cobweb painting: History

 Web painting (Spinnwebenbilder) is first documented in the 16th century from the Puster Valley in the Austrian Tyrolean Alps, carried out by monks who produced paintings on canvases made entirely of spiders' webs or caterpillar silk.
 These religious miniatures were usually painted for convents, other religious institutions, the middle classes, and the minor aristocracy.
 Only around 100 are known to exist, primarily held in private collections.

 Elias Prunner from the Puster Valley was the first secular artist to practice cobweb painting, and in 1765 he painted the Empress Maria Theresa.

-The celebrated beauty Philippine Welser (1527–1580) married Archduke Ferdinand II of Tyrol secretly, and she settled near Innsbruck, living in the Schloss Ambras.
-Small paintings of Philippine in oval shaped frames were sold to tourists by Franz Unterberger (1838–1902) of Innsbruck, an artist who employed other local artists to produce the portraits.
+Small paintings of celebrated beauty Philippine Welser in oval shaped frames were sold to tourists by Franz Unterberger (1838–1902) of Innsbruck, an artist who employed other local artists to produce the portraits.
 These cobweb paintings were exported to England, North America and Germany in significant numbers.

 In the 19th and early 20th century the cobweb artists of Innsbruck painted landscapes and scenes involving local peasants, as well as military engagements of the wars of independence.
 The industrial revolution gave many new themes for cobweb artists to paint.
 From 1920 onwards no new cobweb paintings from the Tyrol have been recorded.

 Anne Bradshaw Clopton (1878-1956) also created cobweb paintings.